-Every January five of the nation’s most esteemed auto auctions roll into town, their dockets filled with unparalleled collections of rare automobiles.
-To whet your appetite for the 2020 auctions (Jan.
-11-19), here are a handful of the most fun, famous and showstopping sales from years past.
+Every year, five of the nation’s most esteemed auto auctions roll into Scottsdale, their dockets filled with unparalleled collections of rare automobiles.
+To whet your appetite for the 2021 auctions (exact dates TBD), here are a handful of the most fun, famous and showstopping sales from years past.

 - In “Thelma & Louise,” Susan Sarandon and Geena Davis costarred with a turquoise 1966 Ford Thunderbird that sold for $71,500 at the 2008 auction.

 - Two cars from “The Fast and the Furious” action film series have crossed the auction block at Barrett-Jackson: In 2013, the black 1969 Dodge Charger driven by Vin Diesel sold for $95,700 and in 2014, the electric-green 2001 Mitsubishi EVO driven by the late Paul Walker went for $46,200.